ricardomm7/leaflink/docs/sprintB/us002/01.requirements-engineering/Readme.md

 **From the specifications document:**

-> A Job needed is submitted by the human resources manager (HRM) and saved by the system as an option.
+> A Job needed is submitted by the Human Resources Manager (HRM) and saved by the system as an option.

 **From the client clarifications:**

 > **Question:** Will a list of jobs be provided ?
 >
-> **Answer:** No. The human resources manager (HRM) defines it and the system will save it as an option for the future.
+> **Answer:** No. The Human Resources Manager (HRM) defines it and the system will save it as an option for the future.

 > **Question:** What are the input data for creating a profession?
 >